7 things that will help you through a long distance relationship

 A long distance relationship ain’t easy.

-Rachel from INTO University of East Anglia, shares her tips for preserving the ‘long-distance’ romance, even when bae is thousands of miles away…
+INTO University of East Anglia, shares their tips for preserving the ‘long-distance’ romance, even when bae is thousands of miles away…

 1) Make the most of the opportunity

 If you’ve been together for a while, you might be used to certain ways of communicating and expressing your love for each other.

 Instead of seeing the distance as an obstacle, try seeing it as a chance to show you feel in new and different ways.

 This could be the perfect opportunity for you to get to know each other even better, making your relationship even stronger